-- 151. For the production price decision, ACM makes an estimate of what the fuel costs will be for the producer based on the most recent fuel price.
+- 150. For the production price decision, ACM makes an estimate of what the fuel costs will be for the producer based on the most recent fuel price.
 It uses this estimate to determine what monthly remuneration the producer will receive from the distributor.
-ACM uses the formula as described in marginal 138. - 152.
+ACM uses the formula as described in marginal 137. - 151.
 ACM retrospectively assesses the actual fuel costs in that year and applies a correction for the fuel costs which have not yet been settled with the distributor.
 ACM calculates the difference in the costs which the producer has already been able to pass on to the distributor and the actual fuel costs incurred.
 The correction comprises the difference between the estimated and actual fuel price per month, the difference between the estimated and the actual share of production with fuel, and the difference between the estimated and the actual fuel efficiency.
-In this way, the producer covers all its fuel costs and ACM eliminates the price risk for the producer. - 153.
+In this way, the producer covers all its fuel costs and ACM eliminates the price risk for the producer. - 152.
 The reimbursed fuel costs are the fuel costs which the producer has already been able to invoice to the distributor using the fuel component formula.
 Each month ACM calculates the reimbursed fuel costs by multiplying the actual production volume including solar and wind energy production by the fuel component for that month.
 ACM uses the following formula:

-Reimbursed fuel costs ${month\ t}$ = production volume ${total;\ month\ t}$ x fuel component ${month\ t}$
+Reimbursed fuel costs month t = production volume total; month t x fuel component month t

-154. ACM calculates the actual fuel costs by multiplying the actual fuel price by the actual fuel efficiency and the actual production volume using fuel.
+153. ACM calculates the actual fuel costs by multiplying the actual fuel price by the actual fuel efficiency and the actual production volume using fuel.
 ACM uses the following formula:

-Actual fuel costs ${month\ t}$ = fuel price ${actual\ month\ t}$ x production volume with fuel ${month\ t}$ x actual fuel efficiency ${actual\ month\ t}$ regulatory period, ACM has not yet developed a standard for this efficiency.
-As long as ACM has not yet established a standard, ACM will calculate the realized fuel costs on the basis of the realized fuel efficiency, as described in marginal 154.
+Actual fuel costs month t = fuel price actual month t x production volume with fuel month t x actual fuel efficiency actual month t

+- 154. For the retrospective calculation of fuel costs, ACM would ideally like to test the efficiency of production with fuel, so as to only compensate the efficient fuel costs.
+At the start of the second regulatory period, ACM has not yet developed a standard for this efficiency.
+As long as ACM has not yet established a standard, ACM will calculate the realized fuel costs on the basis of the realized fuel efficiency, as described in marginal 153.
 The ACM keeps the possibility open to investigate an appropriate standard and to apply it from that moment on.
-In that case, the realized fuel costs are no longer reimbursed, but only the efficient fuel costs.

-155. For the retrospective calculation of fuel costs, ACM would ideally like to test the efficiency of production with fuel, so as to only compensate the efficient fuel costs.
-At the start of the second

-156. Currently ACM does not assess the actual efficiency achieved in production from solar and wind energy..
-ACM has not yet developed a framework against which the efficiency of renewable electricity production can be tested.
-This requires further investigation.
-When the results of such an investigation are known, ACM will assess whether there are grounds for including these results in the determination of the production price.
+In that case, the realized fuel costs are no longer reimbursed, but only the efficient fuel costs. - 155.
+ACM does not currently assess the actual efficiency achieved in production from solar and wind energy.
+In 2019, at ACM's request, DNV-GL began an investigation into the efficiency of production from wind and solar farms.
+When the results of the investigation are known, ACM will assess whether there are grounds for including these results in the determination of the production price.
 If ACM opts to do so, this may lead to adjustments to the above formulas.
-In that case, stakeholders are given the opportunity to respond.
-ACM will then record this in the first possible production price decision.
+ACM will record this in the next production price decision.